On this page

 Does passport type matter?

 Yes.
-Ordinary, diplomatic, emergency, and other passport types may be treated differently.
+Ordinary, diplomatic, service, emergency, and temporary travel documents may be treated differently.
+Visa-free entry paths are usually limited to ordinary passports.

 What documents should I save offline?

-Passport copy, visa or eligibility notes, hotel address, onward ticket, itinerary, and emergency contacts.
+Passport copy, visa or eligibility notes, hotel address in Chinese, onward ticket, itinerary, and emergency contacts.
+Mobile data may not be reliable on arrival.

 Sources and Verification